endowdly/Presentations/FunctionalProgramming101/slides/index.md

 ## What is Functional Programming?

-Functional programming is a declaritive programming paradigm.
+Functional programming (FP) is a declarative programming paradigm.
-It focuses on designing programs as an evaluation of mathmatical functions.
+It focuses on designing programs as an evaluation of mathematical functions.
 This focus drives the style away from state mutations and mutable data.

 ---

-### Wait... what!?
+### Wait... what?

 - Functions are passed around like variables
 - You don't change variables

 ***

-## Why do I care?
+## Why should I care?

 Do you work with lots of data?
 Do you work with lots of processors?